NestJS vs Express vs Fastify: Which Should You Use in 2026?

 NestJS + Fastify DX

 If you already know NestJS, adding Fastify costs you ~10 minutes.
-You install @nestjs/platform-fastify, swap the adapter in main.ts, and you're done.
+Install @nestjs/platform-fastify, swap the adapter in main.ts, and you're done.
 The rest of your codebase doesn't change.

 Express at Scale — The Hidden Cost